-In practical terms, you can think of the TSP in the context of a routing problem in which each node is a city and the links are roads that connect cities.
-Given the pairwise distances between each city, the goal is to find the shortest possible route that visits each city exactly once.
+In practical terms, you can think of the TSP in the context of a routing problem in which each node is a city and the links are roads that connect those cities.
+If you know the distance between each pair of cities, the goal is to find the shortest possible route that visits each city exactly once.
 The TSP has applications in planning, logistics, manufacturing, genomics, and many other areas.

 In PROC OPTNET, you can invoke the traveling salesman problem solver by using the TSP statement.
-The options for this statement are described in the section "TSP Statement" on page 30.
+The options for this statement are described in the section "TSP Statement" on page 27.

 The traveling salesman problem solver reports status information in a macro variable called OROPT-NET_TSP.
-See the section "Macro Variable OROPTNET_TSP" on page 104 for more information about this macro variable.
+For more information about this macro variable, see the section "Macro Variable OROPT-NET_TSP" on page 102.

-The algorithm that PROC OPTNET uses for solving a TSP is based on a variant of the branch-and-cut process described in Applegate et al. (2006).
+The algorithm that PROC OPTNET uses for solving the TSP is based on a variant of the branch-and-cut process described in Applegate et al. (2006).

-The resulting tour is represented in two ways: In the data set that is specified in the OUT_NODES= option in the PROC OPTNET statement, the tour is specified as a sequence of nodes.
-In the data set that is specified in the OUT= option of the TSP statement, the tour is specified as a list of links in the optimal tour.
+The resulting tour is represented in two ways: in the data set that you specify in the OUT_NODES= option in the PROC OPTNET statement, the tour is specified as a sequence of nodes; in the data set that you specify in the OUT= option of the TSP statement, the tour is specified as a list of links in the optimal tour.

-Traveling Salesman Problem of a Simple Undirected Graph
+Traveling Salesman Problem Applied to a Simple Undirected Graph

-As a simple example, consider the weighted undirected graph in Figure 2.62.
+As a simple example, consider the weighted undirected graph in Figure 2.69.